cboyda/LighthouseLabs/Project-SQL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-Create efficient PostgreSQL database for ecommerce data files and clean in preparation for analysis.
+Create an efficient PostgreSQL database for ecommerce data files and clean in preparation for analysis.

 ## Process
 1. IMPORT data from 5 CSV files
 2. PostgreSQL Tables created to store analytics(4,301,122 rows), all_sessions(15,134 rows), products(1,092), sales_by_sku(462 rows), sales_report(454 rows)
 3. SQL Cleaning of Data which resulted in products(+2 new rows) and sales_by_sku(-6 unmatched rows)
+4. Answer question from the data generated.

 ```mermaid
 graph TD;